ValorNaram/fosmbot/files/help.md

   - Returns data about a known user (from all levels)
   - at least level __fedadmin__ required
   - all chats
+`/mystat`
-`/removerecord <username or id>`
+  - Same as `/userstat` but returns data about the user who issued that command `/removerecord <username or id>`
   - Removes the record of a particular user
   - level __owner__ required